magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/acsd-45169-visual-merchandiser-does-not-display-the-correct-stock-and-price-for-configurable-product.md

 ---
-title: "ACSD-45169: Visual Merchandiser doesn't display the correct stock and price for a configurable product"
+title: "ACSD-45169: Visual Merchandiser displays incorrect stock and price for configurable product"
-labels: QPT patches,Quality Patches Tool,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,QPT,Visual Merchandiser,stock,price,configurable product,staging update,1.1.17,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1,2.4.2-p2,2.4.3,2.4.3-p1,2.4.3-p2,2.4.4
+labels: QPT patches,Quality Patches Tool,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,QPT,Visual Merchandiser,stock,price,configurable product,staging update,1.1.17,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1,2.4.2-p2,2.4.3,2.4.3-p1,2.4.3-p2,2.4.3-p3,2.4.4
 ---

 The ACSD-45169 patch fixes the issue where the Visual Merchandiser does not display the correct stock and price for a configurable product after a staging update is applied.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.17 is installed.
 The patch ID is ACSD-45169.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6.